LeDragoX/apps-settings/README.md

 Please proceed to the [_next page_](settings/)📄 to know more in-depth information.

-At the moments there are presets/guides for the following softwares:
+At the moment there are presets/guides for the following softwares:

 - Browser Extensions
 - [HandBrake](https://github.com/HandBrake/HandBrake/releases/latest)